envato/event_sourcery/docs/core-concepts.md

 # TODO Add example of storing an event
 ```

-The event store provides the option to ensure serial storage of events against a specific aggregate ID.
-It currently achieves this via optimisitic locking.

 ### Reading Events

 The event store also allows clients to read events.
 Clients can poll the store for events of specific types after a specific event ID.
 They can also subscribe to the event store to be notified when new events are added to the event that match the above criteria.